JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 6. Formatting for fields
   - E.g., £ sign for cost fields, and seconds should be in local time format hh:mm:ss
 7. Improve time input, should at least be number but is it possible to use the time input componenet without a timezone
+8. Links to related items
+9. Button in overflow for calculating cost fields

 ## Maybe
 1. I would have liked to use the StatefulButton on modal but maybe not very easy